Chapter 13 : Two-Way Street

 Tobias worked his mouth ineffectively.
 'I wasn't hiding it from you,' he flapped.
 'I was going to -'

-you wanted to stay on working for Shacklebolt, but I didn't know that you still being in the Ministry in a month's time was a certainty
+'When?
+When it happened?
+I'm not a sodding idiot, Toby, I knew you wanted to stay on working for Shacklebolt, but I didn't know that you still being in the Ministry in a month's time was a certainty!'

 She faltered, words and ideas catching in her throat, and she swallowed them down.
 But her anger wasn't gone.
 'We're not talking about me.
-We're talking about you
+We're talking about you, and you hiding things.'

 He put his glasses on falteringly.
 'This is why I didn't tell you,' he said weakly.
 'I knew you'd react badly.'

-I'm reacting badly.
+'No shit I'm reacting badly.
 You know what might have made me react better?
-Hearing it from you
+Hearing it from you!'

 He'd fallen silent, hanging his head, but though she knew he was beaten, defeated, she couldn't summon sympathy for him.
 Her fire was fading, burning out, and in its place was a lump of cold fear in her gut.